Balaj-SA/Whatsapp-Message-Bomber/README.md

 2. Selenium 3.0 >
 To run selenium geckodriver should be in $PATH Download Geckodriver here https://github.com/mozilla/geckodriver/releases and place it in $PATH
-3. Figlet
-Figlet - sudo apt install figlet pyfiglet - pip3 install pyfiglet
+3. Figlet - sudo apt install figlet pyfiglet - pip3 install pyfiglet